Portland, OR Office Overview

-The Portland Metropolitan Area includes the Downtown, Goose Hollow, and Kerns office space submarkets.
-With a metropolitan population of just under 2.4 million, Portland is the largest city in Oregon.
-Located at the junction of the Willamette and Columbia Rivers, the city is also a major shipping port in the U.S. The city's excellent geography attracts a diverse variety of businesses that create while-collar office employment.
+The Portland market includes the Boise, Lloyd District, and Kerns submarkets.
+With a metropolitan population of just under 2.4 million, it’s the largest city in Oregon.
+Located at the junction of the Willamette and Columbia Rivers, the city is also a major shipping port.
+The city's excellent geography attracts a variety of businesses.

-As of mid-2017, the Greater Portland office market encompasses nearly 32 million square feet of existing office space in properties larger than 50,000 square feet.
-Portland has become a metropolitan business cluster for manufacturing, transportation, consumer goods, and high-technology companies, which all create constant demand for Portland, OR, commercial real estate.
+As of mid-2017, the market encompasses nearly 32 million square feet of existing office space in properties larger than 50,000 square feet.
+Portland has become a metropolitan business cluster for manufacturing, transportation, consumer goods, and high-tech companies, all of which create constant demand for commercial real estate.

-Nicknamed 'Silicon Forest', Portland is home to more than 1,000 technology companies of all sizes.
-With a gross metropolitan product of nearly $150 billion, there is robust demand for office space in the metro area.
-Nearly 54% of the office space in Portland is Class A or A+, with Class B property contributing another 46% of inventory to the office space market.
+Nicknamed 'Silicon Forest', Portland is home to more than 1,000 tech companies.
+With an annual gross metropolitan product of nearly $150 billion, there is robust demand for office space in the metro area.
+Nearly 54% of the office space is Class A or A+, with Class B properties contributing another 46%.

 Portland, OR Commercial Inventory Breakdown

 - 50k to 100k SF: 8,760,256 SF / 21.03% of total office

 - 100k to 500k SF: 24,393,298 SF / 58.55% of total office

 - 500k to 1M SF: 6,433,882 SF / 15.44% of total office